ComedyLost/Doki-Doki-Takeover-V-Slice-Port/README.md

   - Normal and with Lyrics
 - Drinks on Me
 - Libitina
-- Love n' Funkin' (Default and Pico Mix)
+- Love n' Funkin'
+  - Normal and Pico Mix
 - Catfight
 - Wilted
 - That one fuckass thing